THE 5 COMPONENTS OF READING

 Prefixes/Suffixes

-The Solution: Once I know the gap, I tailor my lessons to only teach that missing skill.
-[Check out my favorite Direct Instruction resource for teaching phonics here].
+The Solution: Once I know the gap, I tailor my lessons to teach that missing skill.
+[Check out one of my favorite Direct Instruction resources for teaching phonics here].

-If they fail the phonics check, I move up the list (backwards) to Phonological Awareness.
+If they fail the phonics check, I move down the list (backwards) to Phonological Awareness.

 The Test: Can they manipulate sounds in spoken words without seeing letters?